Antonio Gates: 2014

-2015 season
+2015

 On July 2, 2015, it was announced that Gates would be suspended for the first four games of the 2015 season for violating the NFL's rules on performance enhancing drugs (PEDs).
-On October 12, 2015, in his first game back after from a four-game suspension, Gates scored his 100th and 101st career touchdown receptions.
-He would finish the season with 630 yards and five touchdowns on 56 receptions.
+On October 12, 2015, against the Pittsburgh Steelers in his first game back after from a four-game suspension, Gates scored his 100th and 101st career touchdown receptions.
+He finished the season with 630 yards and five touchdowns on 56 receptions.
 On March 9, 2016, Gates signed a two-year contract extension to remain with the Chargers.

-2016 season
+2016

 Gates played in 14 games in 2016, starting nine.
+The emergence of rookie tight end Hunter Henry affected Gates's production.
 He caught 53 passes for 538 yards and scored seven touchdowns.
 His 10.3 yards per reception and 57% completion percentage were the lowest of his career.

-2017 season
+2017

-In Week 2, against the Miami Dolphins, he caught his 112th career touchdown pass, which set a new NFL record for most touchdowns as a tight end.
+In week 2, against the Miami Dolphins, he caught his 112th career touchdown pass, which set a new NFL record for most touchdowns as a tight end.
 Following the emergence of second-year tight end Hunter Henry as a starter, Gates only started four games and finished with 30 receptions for a career-low 316 yards and three touchdowns.

 On April 27, 2018, the Chargers informed Gates they would not be bringing him back for the 2018 season.

-2018 season
+2018

 On September 2, 2018, Gates re-signed with the Los Angeles Chargers following an injury to Hunter Henry.
-In Week 4, against the San Francisco 49ers, he scored his first receiving touchdown of the season.
+In week 4, against the San Francisco 49ers, he scored his first receiving touchdown of the season.
+He finished the 2018 season with 28 receptions for 333 receiving yards and two receiving touchdowns in 16 games and one start.

+In what would be his final NFL game, Gates recorded a receiving touchdown in the 41–28 loss to the New England Patriots in the Divisional Round.